Lepidothamnus laxifolius

 Lepidothamnus laxifolius, commonly known as the pygmy pine or mountain rimu, is a species of conifer in the family Podocarpaceae.
 It is endemic to New Zealand, where it is found in the North Island, the South Island and on Stewart Island.

 Distribution

-Lepidothamnus laxifolius is a high alpine specialist found in high-altitude bog communities and in scrub, often in association with Halocarpus bidwillii and Podocarpus nivalis.
+Lepidothamnus laxifolius is a high alpine specialist found in high-elevation bog communities and in scrub, often in association with Halocarpus bidwillii and Podocarpus nivalis.
 Example locations include Tongariro National Park and Arthur's Pass.
 On Stewart Island it is found in lowland as well as in montane areas.

 Description

 It has a scrambling prostrate habit and plants as little as 8 cm in height have been observed in fruit.
 Branches may be up to 5 mm in diameter and up to 1 metre long.
 Its cones are red and fleshy, and borne terminally on the horizontal branches.
 The seed is dark brown on red fleshy scales.
 It is believed to be the smallest conifer in the world and is rarely bigger than a small low-growing shrub.